 This should be detailed in the lease agreement along with the day payment is due.
 You will also want to include how the rent is to be paid, whether it is by cheque, bank transfer, cash, or other methods.

 - Property Inventory.

-The residential tenancy agreement should list the items found in the property and the state they are in.
+The residential tenancy agreement should list the items found in the property with an inventory checklist and the state they are in.
 This will help both landlord and tenant at the end of the tenancy when claiming the rental deposit back.
 It is also good to include a description of the property which is being rented.

 - Lease Agreement Stipulations.

 Here you should specify the duration of the agreement if it is a fixed-term or periodic tenancy agreement.
 The moving in or start date needs to be clearly stated in the accord.

 - Special Terms.

 If there is anything remotely unique about the agreement reached between the parties, it is important to outline these in the lease agreement.
 Keep in mind that any unique agreement cannot be contrary to the rights and obligations found in the Residential Tenancy Act.
 Use this section to clarify certain property rules about such things as smoking, or pets on the property.